troyBORG/HeadlessTickManager/README.md

 * Scales higher when worlds are busy.
 * Adds a short boost when many users join at once (to keep existing players smooth).
 * Uses smoothing and cooldowns to avoid wild fluctuations.
-* Applies diminishing returns so big worlds don’t explode tick rate.
+* Applies diminishing returns so big worlds don't explode tick rate.
+* **NEW:** Validates configuration on startup to catch errors early.
+* **NEW:** Provides detailed startup summary and periodic status reports.
+* **NEW:** Monitors health and warns about potential configuration issues.

 Default range: **30 → 90 ticks/sec**
 ---